Nebo15/qbill.docs/source/gandalf.md

 ### Features

 - Customizable - have the freedom to design a decision rules you need and to manage data structure on the fly in a easy to understand way.
-- Split testing - you can group your decision table to run a A/B tests.
-Later, you can leave only one, that shows best results.
+- Split testing (aka.
+Champion Winner) - you can group your decision table to run a A/B/.. tests.
+Later, you can leave only one, that shows the best results.
-- Analytics and Decision History - you can review all previous decisions made by your tables and to analyze what rules is triggered more often.
+- Decision History and Analytics - you can review all decisions made by your tables and to analyze what rules is triggered more often.
 - Production-tested - several large NDA-closed PSP's and online lending platforms already use Gandalf.
+- Audit Log - review what changes to decision tables was made and who did them.
+Rollback to a previous versions.

 # How does it work?